AInora

 Text-to-Speech (TTS)

 If you are running a cascaded pipeline, TTS is your final latency bottleneck.
-ElevenLabs gives the most natural voices with streaming output (~150ms to first byte).
-Google Cloud TTS and Azure Neural TTS are cheaper at scale.
+Premium neural TTS providers deliver the most natural voices with streaming output (~150ms to first byte).
+Big-cloud neural TTS engines are cheaper at scale.
 For collections, voice tone matters enormously - you need a voice that is professional, calm, and authoritative without being aggressive.
 Voice cloning can create consistent brand voices.
-If you use OpenAI Realtime API or Gemini Live, TTS is built into the model output.
+If you use a unified realtime voice API, TTS is built into the model output.

 Layer 06